mccombspj/kurumastories/content/mazda/familia/CG-RT-Mazda-Familia-Rotary-Coupe-1968.md

 <b>Summary:</b>Car Graphic purchased the Mazda Familia Rotary Coupe as soon as it was released, and immediately began our customary long-term practical testing.
-Our magazine has already purchased the Toyota Corolla, Bluebird 1300, Lotus Europa, and Nissan Laurel one after the other, and is conducting controlled tests from a strictly neutral standpoint while also putting them to use in daily life.
+Our magazine has already purchased the Toyota Corolla, Bluebird 1300, Lotus Europa, and Nissan Laurel one after the other, and is conducting controlled tests from a strictly objective standpoint while also putting them to use in daily life.
 The Familia Rotary Coupe is our fifth attempt to evaluate a new model through this method of long-term practical testing.